Yefeng0920/Robust_modelling_bio/README.md

 # Robust modelling and inference for dependent data

-### Reproducible R tutorials for dependence-aware modelling, diagnostics and statistical inference
+### Reproducible R tutorials for modelling, diagnostics and statistical inference

 This repository provides the reproducible code and online tutorials accompanying the manuscript: